setarcos/ch341prog/README.md

 Ch341Prog
 ============
-A simple command line tool(programmer) interfacing with ch341a under Linux OS.
+A simple command line tool(programmer) interfacing with ch341a under Linux OS and macOS.

 Description
 ------------